C-MCheng/CUDA-CompressibleFlow/README.md

 - HLLE solver
 - Euler method
 ## User guide
-### 1. Writing initial conditions into a binary file
+### 1. Writing initial conditions into binary files
 The most difficult thing for users is to write a initial state of fluid into a binary file.
 However, don't worry, it's not too hard if you ara able to write Python and NumPy.
 Although many languages are able to read/write binary files, Python is easiest such that I will teach you how to write with Python.

-Sod shock tube is a classical test problem for 1D compressible flow so let's learn how to write the inital binary file through this pedagogical example.
+Sod shock tube is a classical test problem for 1D compressible flow so let's learn how to write the initial binary file through this pedagogical example.
-I had put a complete Python code in examples folder in this repository, please refer it.
+I had put a completed Python code in folder named examples in this repository, please refer it.

 First, you need to set five parameters:
-- CFL: This is the Courant–Friedrichs–Lewy number which is lower than 1.0.
+- `CFL`: This is the Courant–Friedrichs–Lewy number which is lower than 1.0.
 The lower the CFL is, the more stable numerically the simulation is.
-- evolutionTime: The evolution time means a time interval the fluid flows from start in the simuation.
+- `evolutionTime`: The evolution time means a time interval the fluid flows from start in the simuation.
 For initial condition, we set 0.0 usually.
-- n: n is the number of cells.
+- `n`: n is the number of cells.
 The space domain is divided by these cells and each cell has a coordinate and physical variables.
 The more the the number of cells, the more accurate numerically the simulation is.
-- L: The length of the space domain.
+- `L`: The length of the space domain.
-- gamma: gamma is heat capacity ratio of fluid.
+- `gamma`: gamma is heat capacity ratio of fluid.
 For ideal gas, gamma is 5.0/3.0 and 1.4 for standard Sod shock tube test.

 You need to save this five numbers as a NumPy array, then output a binary file.
 Please note that their type is double, `numpy.double()` can covert a numeber into a double.
 About the order of parameters in a NumPy array, please follow the code:
 ```